 Reducing Consumption and Waste

 Besides reducing possessions, I am also making a conscious effort to reduce consumption.
 I started to cook at home instead of eating out or buying takeaways all the time.
 Planning my grocery shopping based on the meals I plan to cook for the week.
-By cooking my own meal, I cook the right portion to avoid waste and also eat more healthily.
+By cooking my meal, I cook the right portion to avoid waste and eat more healthily.

 Next, I am making a conscious effort to cut down on creating waste, especially plastic waste.
 Do you know that the average time for a plastic bottle to completely degrade takes at least 450 years?